Kiesen/react-frontend-boilerplate/README.md

 ### Usage

-After a succesfull installation you are able to do the following commands:
+After a succesfull installation you are able to execute the following commands:

 ```
 npm run start
 ```

-This command will start an development server on port 3000 of your local machine.
+This command will start a development server on port 3000 of your local machine.

 ```